JNRowe/upoints/doc/trigpointing_and_point_py.rst

 cross`_ asked if the module could be used for quick visualisation when trigpointing.
-Now that I've found out what trigpointing is I believe it can, and I've added a couple of extra features to make it easier for trigpointers to use the :mod:`upoints` module.
+Now that I've found out what trigpointing is I believe it can, and I've added a couple of extra features to make it easier for trigpointers to use the |modref| module.

 Firstly, for those who don't know, trigpointing is the activity of tracking down trigpoints and recording them.
 I guess you could make a parallel to